hacksu/flutter-app-lesson/README.md

 ### Classes & Named Constructors

 And another thing that the Flutter library uses a lot is classes and objects.
-I'm guessing that you know that an object is a programming language construct that groups together some variables and the functions that should operate on those variables, and that many different versions or instances of objects can be made that store different data in those variables, and that objects, in most languages, come from classes, which are like blueprints for objects that show what variables and what functions objects they should contain.
+I'm guessing that you know that an object is a programming language construct that groups together some variables and the functions that should operate on those variables, and that many different versions or instances of objects can be made that store different data in their copies of those variables, and that objects, in most languages, come from classes, which are like blueprints for objects that show what variables and what functions they should contain.
 Everyone knows this.
 So, for example, if you have a Mouse class, you can use it to make objects with data that represents specific mice, and obviously for each mouse you're going to want to store a first and last name.
 So let's make a Mouse class:

 ```dart
 class Mouse {